Mount Cayley volcanic field: Subglacial volcanoes

 Lying in the middle of the MCVF is a subglacial volcano named Slag Hill.
 At least two geological units compose the edifice.
 Slag Hill itself consists of andesite lava flows and small amounts of pyroclastic rock.
 Lying on the western portion of Slag Hill is a lava flow that likely erupted less than 10,000 years ago due to the lack of features indicating volcano-ice interactions.
 The Slag Hill flow-dominated tuya 900 m northeast of Slag Hill consists of a flat-topped, steep-sided pile of andesite.
 It protrudes through remnants of volcanic material erupted from Slag Hill, but it represents a separate volcanic vent due to its geographical appearance.
 This small subglacial volcano possibly formed between 25,000 and 10,000 years ago throughout the waning stages of the Fraser Glaciation.

 Cauldron Dome, a subglacial volcano north of Mount Cayley, lies west of the Powder Mountain Icefield.
 Like Slag Hill, it is composed of two geological units.
 Upper Cauldron Dome is a flat-topped, oval-shaped pile of at least five andesite lava flows that resembles a tuya.
 The five andesite flows are columnar jointed and were likely extruded through glacial ice.
 The latest volcanic activity might have occurred between 10,000 and 25,000 years ago when this area was still influenced by glacial ice of the Fraser Glaciation.
 Lower Cauldron Dome, the youngest unit comprising the entire Cauldron Dome subglacial volcano, consists of a flat-topped, steep-sided pile of andesite lava flows 1800 m long and a maximum thickness of 220 m.
 These volcanic rocks were extruded about 10,000 years ago during the waning stages of the Fraser Glaciation from a vent adjacent to upper Cauldron Dome that is currently buried under glacial ice.

 Ring Mountain, a flow-dominated tuya lying at the northern portion of the MCVF, consists of a pile of at least five andesite lava flows lying on a mountain ridge.
 Its steep-sided flanks reach heights of 500 m and are composed of volcanic rubble.
 This makes it impossible to measure its exact base elevation or how many lava flows constitute the edifice.
 With a summit elevation of 2192 m, Ring Mountain had its last volcanic activity between 25,000 and 10,000 years ago when the Fraser Glaciation was close to its maximum.
 Northwest of Ring Mountain lies a minor andesite lava flow.
 Its chemistry is somewhat unlike other andesite flows comprising Ring Mountain, but it probably erupted from a volcanic vent adjacent to or at Ring Mountain.
-The part of it that lies higher in elevation contains some features that indicate lava-ice interactions, while the lower-elevation portion of it does not.
+The part of it that lies higher in elevation contains some features that indicate lava-ice interactions, whereas the lower-elevation portion of it does not.
 Therefore, this minor lava flow was likely extruded after Ring Mountain formed but when glacial ice covered a broader area than it does to this day, and that the lava flowed beyond the region in which glacial ice existed at that time.